On strongly indefinite systems involving the fractional Laplacian: The proof of Theorem

-Finally, we shall remove the convexity assumption by using the Kelvin transform in $\mathbb{R}^{n+1}$ space to $v$.
+For the general domain without the convexity assumption, we make use of the Kelvin transform of $v$ in the space $\mathbb{R}^{n+1}$.
 Since $\Omega$ is smooth, for a point $x_0$ we can find a ball which contact $x_0$ from the exterior of $\Omega$.
 We may assume $x_0 =1$ and the ball is $B(0,1)$ without loss of generality.
 Set

 Then, $w$ satisfies